St. Xavier's College, Kolkata: Alumni association

 The college has a very active alumni association known as SXCAA, whose principal is the college president.
 The association supports the college in several projects by extending financial and managerial assistance.
 SXCAA is registered under the West Bengal Societies Registration Act.
 It was the first alumni association in Kolkata to be granted 80G Certification from the Income Tax Department, acknowledging SXCAA's philanthropic activities.

-SXCAA has been expanding its reach to ex-students by opening chapters in several cities around the world, including Bangalore, Mumbai, Delhi, Singapore, London, Dubai, New York and Dhaka.
+SXCAA has been expanding its reach to ex-students by opening chapters in several cities around the world, including Bengaluru, Mumbai, Delhi, Singapore, London, Dubai, New York and Dhaka.

 Project 'Lakshaya' was launched by the college to invite donations from alumni to fund a new campus.
-The West Bengal government allotted the college 16 acre of land at Rajarhat (New Town) for the new campus.
+The Government of West Bengal allotted the college 16 acre of land at Rajarhat (New Town) for the new campus.
 The land will cost a subsidized 64 crores.

 Rankings

-As of 2022, the college is ranked eighth in India by the National Institutional Ranking Framework.
+As of 2024, the college is ranked 6th in India by the National Institutional Ranking Framework.